-Following the launch of our 2019 research with our partners Bright Network – Insights From Tomorrow’s Workforce – I wanted to take a moment to focus on one aspect of the findings that particularly stood out to me.
-To read a summary of our research findings check out my recent article.
+Following the launch of Bright Network’s 2019 research – Insights From Tomorrow’s Workforce – I wanted to take a moment to focus on one aspect of the findings that particularly stood out to me.
+To read a summary of the research findings check out my recent article.

-According to our group of students, one of the most significant reasons they would give up on an application was because they lost confidence in their ability to get the role.
+According to the research group, one of the most significant reasons students would give up on an application was because they lost confidence in their ability to get the role.

 Our findings told us that, females were 37% more likely to give up on an application while 25% of BME students said that they would abandon an application.

 This is a very different story from ‘realising the role isn’t right for me’, another option on the survey question.
 So, we can clearly see that this is about doubts creeping in.